 1967: On Boxing Day, the first telecast of The Beatles’ Magical Mystery Tour movie aired on BBC 1.
 Paul McCartney was reportedly disappointed with the black and white broadcast, claiming it ruined the intended psychedelic color effects.

-1967: The Monkees began recording the Boyce and Hart song “Valleri,” with session musician Louie Shelton contributing a flamenco-esque guitar solo.
+1967: The Monkees began recording the Boyce and Hart song “Valleri” with session musician Louie Shelton, who contributed the song’s flamenco-esque guitar solo.

-1968: Led Zeppelin began their first American tour at the Auditorium Arena in Denver, Colorado, opening for Vanilla Fudge, Spirit, and MC5.
+1968: Led Zeppelin began their first American tour at the Auditorium Arena in Denver, Colorado opening for Vanilla Fudge and Spirit.

 1970: “My Sweet Lord” by George Harrison became the first solo single by a member of the Beatles to top the Billboard Hot 100 in the US.
 The single had reached the top of the Cash Box singles chart the week before.